 Prescott Trail Riders promotes motorized recreation in the Prescott National Forest and Central Arizona region.
 PTR works with local businesses, government agencies, environmental organizations, and other motorized sports organizations to preserve the local trails and establish new ones.
 Prescott Trail Riders strive to be the leader in expanding responsible land use for off-highway vehicles, ensuring availability and access for future generations.

-Prescott Trail Riders (PTR) is a non-profit 501(c)(3) motorized off-highway vehicle club located in Prescott, Arizona.
+Prescott Trail Riders (PTR) is a non-profit motorized off-highway vehicle club located in Prescott, Arizona.

 Prescott Trail Riders promotes motorized recreation in the Prescott National Forest – Central Arizona.
 Prescott Trail Riders, in partnership with local businesses, government agencies, environmental organizations, and other motorized sports Read More ...